AmirtterK/human-resources-management/diagrams/03_Chapter1_Specifications.md

 - **Usability**: The interface must be intuitive, following Material Design guidelines.
 - **Performance**: The application should respond to user inputs within 1 second.
 - **Reliability**: API connections must handle timeouts (set to 60 seconds) gracefully.
-- **Portability**: The system must run on Windows Desktop and supports Web/Mobile compilation.
+- **Portability**: The system must run on Windows Desktop and supports.
 - **Localization**: Support for mixed content (English UI with Arabic data fields).

 ## 4. Textual Use Cases